- Author: Kyrasis

 Blood can make use of a few macros and addons, in particular, to streamline certain actions.

-#showtooltip Control Undead /target pet /script PetDismiss() /click TotemFrameTotem1 RightButton /cast Control Undead
+#showtooltip Control Undead /target pet /script PetDismiss() /click MyTotemFrame1 /cast Raise Dead /cast Control Undead

-This macro will cast [Control Undead] when you don’t currently have a pet.
-When you do have a pet, the first press will target and dismiss it, while the following press will cast [Control Undead] again (and your now uncontrolled pet is already targeted from the previous macro use), making it useful to re-control a minion.
-Since [Control Undead] only lasts for 5 minutes, you’ll need to recast it if you plan on keeping something around for longer than that.
-Since you can’t use [Control Undead] while a ghoul is summoned and ghouls can cause certain… accidents to happen, this macro also dismisses your ghoul when pressed.
+This macro will always cast [Raise Dead], but will dismiss your ghoul if you have one already active (IF you have the appropriate weakaura, which can be found later on).
+[Control Undead] will be used when you don’t currently have a pet, and ,when you do have a pet, the first press will target and dismiss it, while the following press will cast [Control Undead] again (and your now uncontrolled pet is already targeted from the previous macro use); making it useful to re-control a minion.
+Since [Control Undead] only lasts for 5 minutes, you’ll need to recast it if you plan on keeping something around for longer than that and this macro will also help weave in extra [Raise Dead] casts even in those situations, since you can’t use [Raise Dead] while [Control Undead] is active.

 Cast at Cursor Macro for [Death and Decay]: